-Pursuant to the Squeeze-Out Communiqué, No. II-27.2, issued by the CMB, if the voting rights held by a shareholder (or a group of shareholders acting together) reaches 98 per cent through a tender offer or otherwise, or such shareholder(s) acquire additional shares when they are already above this threshold, then the minority shareholders will have the right to sell their shares to the controlling shareholder(s), and the controlling shareholder(s) will have the right to squeeze out any remaining minority shareholders.
+Pursuant to the Squeeze-Out Communiqué, No. II-27.2, issued by the Capital Markets Board (CMB), if the voting rights held by a share-holder (or a group of shareholders acting together) reaches 98 per cent through a tender offer or otherwise, or the shareholder acquires additional shares when it is already above this threshold, then the minority shareholders will have the right to sell their shares to the controlling shareholder, and the controlling shareholder will have the right to squeeze out any remaining minority shareholders.

 Once their right to sell is triggered, minority shareholders must notify the company of their intention to use their right to sell within three months.
-The right remains available even if the controlling shareholder(s) lose their 98 per cent voting right during the three-month period.
-The company must notify the controlling shareholder(s) of the intended use of minority rights within one month, and must also prepare a valuation report.
-The controlling shareholder(s) then have three business days to deposit with the company funds in consideration of the shares to be purchased, and the company must transfer these funds to the selling shareholders within two business days.
+The right remains available even if the controlling shareholder loses its 98 per cent voting right during the three-month period.
+The company must notify the controlling shareholder of the intended use of minority rights within one month, and must also prepare a valuation report.
+The controlling shareholder then has three business days to deposit with the company funds in consideration of the shares to be purchased, and the company must transfer these funds to the selling shareholders within two business days.
 A minority shareholder exercising its put right must exercise it for all of its shares.

-After the expiry of the three-month exercise period of the minority shareholders, the controlling shareholder(s) will have the right to squeeze out any remaining minority shares.
-The controlling shareholder(s) must notify the company of their intention to use their squeeze-out right within three business days of the expiry of the three-month period.
+After the expiry of the three-month exercise period of the minority shareholders, the controlling shareholder will have the right to squeeze out any remaining minority shares.
+The controlling shareholder must notify the company of its intention to use its squeeze-out right within three business days of the expiry of the three-month period.
 The notification must be accompanied by a bank letter of guarantee or evidence of blocked funds sufficient to exercise the squeeze-out right.
-For publicly traded shares, the squeeze-out price will be the 30-day average of the weighted average price of the same class of shares on the stock exchange prior to the controlling shareholder(s) reaching 98 per cent or, if already above 98 per cent, prior to the public announcement of the additional purchase by the controlling shareholder(s).
+For publicly traded shares, the squeeze-out price will be the 30-day average of the weighted average price of the same class of shares on the stock exchange prior to the controlling shareholder reaching 98 per cent or, if already above 98 per cent, prior to the public announcement of the additional purchase by the controlling shareholder.
 For non-listed companies, the price will be determined through a valuation report.
 The actual exercise of the squeeze-out may be made only after approval by the CMB, which will normally add several days to the process.
-Upon the CMB's approval, the controlling shareholder(s) have three business days to deposit the consideration with the company.
+Upon the CMB's approval, the controlling shareholder has three business days to deposit the consideration with the company.